Submit Applications starting February 1st in Fine Arts, Room 43 (FA-43) Campus Map

 - Submit the Official copy of your transcripts along with a form “Request for Evaluation”.
 You can also obtain this form from the Admissions and Records office or from the Admissions and Records web-page (see above) under Forms.

 - Once your transcripts have been evaluated and posted to your Bakersfield College transcripts, either order an official copy to be sent from the Admission and Records office or print your unofficial transcript and submit along with the Application Form to the Radiologic Technology Program during the application filing period during the month of February.

-- If you have taken courses from Porterville or Cerro Coso Community College, you only need to submit the “Request for Evaluation” form.
-You do not need official copies of transcripts from Porterville or Cerro Coso Community College Note: The process of evaluating transcripts can take 25 weeks.
+- If you have taken courses from Porterville or Cerro Coso Community College, you only need to submit the “Request for Evaluation” form to the Admissions and Records office.
+You do not need official copies of transcripts from Porterville or Cerro Coso Community College Note: The process of evaluating transcripts can take up to 25 weeks.
 Once your transcripts have been evaluated and posted to your Bakersfield College transcript, the student must print a copy of the Bakersfield College transcript from the website and then submit it to the Program prior to the end of the application filing period during the month of February.
 It is the responsibility of the student to supply this information to the Program.